gartavanis/IDEAS-watersheds/README.md

 # Instructions for getting setup with Docker for the IDEAS-watersheds workshop

-**Note:** *: the Docker image might take a while to download, so make sure you do these steps ahead of the workshop.*
+**Note:** *The Docker image might take a while to download, so make sure you do these steps ahead of the workshop.*

   1. Go to [Docker](https://www.docker.com/products/docker-desktop/) and download Docker Desktop.
 Make sure you download the correct version based on your computer’s operating system and architecture.
 Follow the instructions to install Docker Desktop. ![alt text](https://github.com/gartavanis/IDEAS-watersheds/blob/main/Docker.png)
   2. Launch Docker Desktop.
 The application should be running while you do the next steps.
 (You might need to create a Docker account and sign in if you don’t already have one.)